tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 ```
 ![mock-suggested-hashtags][mock-suggested-hashtags]

 Notice the `addTextToDiv(...)` handlers?
-That function is responsible for adding a hashtag to the post's caption when the user clicks on the hashtag button.
+That function is responsible for adding a hashtag to the post's caption when the user clicks on a hashtag button.
 It looks like this:

 ```js
 // Add text to the contenteditable div